-The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+The Headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

 The complaint must be made to Irèna Wooler (Headteacher) via the school office.
 This may be done in person, by letter (preferably on the complaint form), by email or telephone.
-The headteacher will record the date the complaint is received and will acknowledge receipt in writing, by letter or email, within 5 school days.
-Within this response, Matthew (headteacher) if needed will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
-The headteacher will indicate if a face to face meeting is the most appropriate way to secure clarification or whether the complainant should respond by letter or email.
+The Headteacher will record the date the complaint is received and will acknowledge receipt in writing, by letter or email, within 5 school days.
+Within this response, Irèna Wooler (Headteacher) if needed will seek to clarify the nature of the complaint, what remains unresolved and what outcome the complainant would like to see.
+The Headteacher will indicate if a face-to-face meeting is the most appropriate way to secure clarification or whether the complainant should respond by letter or email.